teticio/lambda-scraper/README.md

 ## Concurrency

-The ability to call the Lambda functions asynchronously allows us to make many requests in parallel without resorting to multi-threading.
-Of course, without the use of a proxy, the requests would be rate limited.
+The ability to call the Lambda functions asynchronously makes numerous parallel requests possible without resorting to multi-threading, while the proxy avoids being rate limited.
 In Python you can use the `aiohttp` library to make asynchronous HTTP requests as follows:

 ```python
 import asyncio